Sunrise (Australian TV program): Weekend Sunrise

 On 13 February 2010, Seven announced that Weekend Sunrise would extend to Saturdays to compete against Weekend Today.
 The Saturday edition airs in the same time slot as Weekend Today (7:00 am to 10:00 am).
 Saturday Disney, which previously occupied the timeslot, aired its last two hours of their program on 7flix (the first hour, from 6:00 am – 7:00 am, preceded Weekend Sunrise on the Seven Network).
 The original Saturday team consisted of Samantha Armytage co-hosting with Larry Emdur with Sarah Cumming, Simon Reeve and James Tobin presenting news, sport and weather respectively.

 In June 2013, Melissa Doyle announced that she would be leaving Sunrise for a national network role with Samantha Armytage replacing her.
 Monique Wright therefore initially replaced Armytage on Weekend Sunrise, but it was not until February 2014 that she was made a permanent co-host on the show.

 In December 2017, Andrew O'Keefe resigned citing a desire to spend more time with his family.
 In March 2018, it was announced that Basil Zempilas would replace O'Keefe.

-In September 2019, Basil Zempilas announced his resignation as regular host of Weekend Sunrise, citing a desire to spend more time with his family, but will still appear on the show intermittently as a summer and fill-in presenter whenever required.
-In October 2019, it was announced that Matt Doran will replace Zempilas on the show from 12 October.
+In September 2019, Basil Zempilas announced his resignation as regular host of Weekend Sunrise, citing a desire to spend more time with his family, but would still appear on the show intermittently as a summer and fill-in presenter whenever required.
+In October 2019, it was announced that Matt Doran would replace Zempilas on the show from 12 October.